 - A sub-surface sampling device that would maintain the stratigraphy of the cored sample.

 Richardson assembled a team of six students.
-They submitted a proposal for a device which would remove soil samples underwater.
+They submitted a proposal for an anchoring device which would hold packages on the surface of a comet, asteroid or small moon.
 “It will be a manually operated auger-like device which comes with very specific design requirements,” said Jaquin.
 For example, the device must fit in a 10-inch by 10-inch by 18-inch box.
 It cannot have any sharp edges protruding which could damage an astronaut’s suit.
 It also must be neutrally buoyant so if the astronaut lets go of it underwater it won’t sink or float to the top.